 4. All captive solar projects that have already been approved will be exempt from wheeling and transmission charges.

 5. The concept of solar towns and solar villages will be promoted by the state.
-Solar energy will meet 20% of the energy requirements in solar cities and solar villages.
+Haryana Solar energy will meet 20% of the energy requirements in solar cities and solar villages.

 Solar Installation in Haryana

-These policies would be encouraged, and eligible consumers would get facilitated, especially those located in the urban centers of Haryana having constraints like access to adequate rooftop areas or inaccessible rooftops.Through virtual net metering, consumers can own a portion of a communally owned solar power generation system.
+These policies would be encouraged, and eligible consumers would be facilitated, especially those located in the urban centres of Haryana having constraints like access to adequate rooftop areas or inaccessible rooftops.
+Through virtual net metering, consumers can own a portion of a communally owned solar power generation system.
 In conclusion, Solar modules are best installed on slanting rooftops, especially if the slope is south.
-Because India locates in the northern hemisphere, rooftop solar systems that face south will receive the maximum sunshine.
+Because India is located in the northern hemisphere, rooftop solar systems that face south will receive the maximum sunshine.
 With our hands-on knowledge and experience in this field, Freyr Energy is the only solar rooftop company that uses technology to improve affordability and accessibility for its customers.
 Our team not only understands solar but is also enthusiastic about environmental transformation and social impact.